tum-pbs/Diffusion-based-Flow-Prediction/README.md

 We provide several notebooks to show how to use our code:

-* generate_dataset.ipynb: How to use OpenFOAM to generate dataset in parallel.
+* [generate_dataset.ipynb](https://github.com/tum-pbs/Diffusion-based-Flow-Prediction/blob/main/generate_dataset.ipynb): How to use OpenFOAM to generate dataset in parallel.

-* process_dataset.ipynb (in progress): How to split the dataset according to the number of samples and simulation parameters.
+* [process_dataset.ipynb](https://github.com/tum-pbs/Diffusion-based-Flow-Prediction/blob/main/process_dataset.ipynb): How to post-process the dataset for training and analysis.

-* train_network.ipynb (in progress): How to train networks for diffusion models, BNNs and heteroscedastic uncertainty models.
+* [train_networks.ipynb](https://github.com/tum-pbs/Diffusion-based-Flow-Prediction/blob/main/train_networks.ipynb): How to train networks for diffusion models, BNNs and heteroscedastic uncertainty models.

-* sample.ipynb (in progress): How to sample from the solutions using diffusion models, BNNs and heteroscedastic uncertainty models.
+* [sample.ipynb](https://github.com/tum-pbs/Diffusion-based-Flow-Prediction/blob/main/sample.ipynb): How to sample from the solutions using diffusion models, BNNs and heteroscedastic uncertainty models.

+By using these note books, you will be able to reproduce the results in our manuscript step by step.
+You can also run any of the notebooks directly, and we have prepared the corresponding preamble file.

 # Datasets and Pre-trained Models

-The full training data set will be availalbe for download here shortly.
+The full training data set will be available for download here shortly.
+For now, we provide a reduced version of our dataset corresponding to the single-parameter test in our manuscript.
+For more details, please see `\datasets\1_parameter` and `process_dataset.ipynb`.
+You can also use `generate_dataset.ipynb` to generate this dataset.

 The pre-trained network weights can be found in `pre_trained` folder, where you can find the weights trained with different random seeds and the corresponding network configuration.
 You can refer to `sample.ipynb` to see the details on how to use them.